-SEND is a standing item on the agenda at faculty meetings and issues arising are passed on to the SENCo.
+SEND is a standing item on the agenda at faculty meetings and issues arising are passed on to the SENDCo.

 Exam concessions are applied for those students identified as having needs that may place them at a significant disadvantage compared to their peers in the exams.
-The SENCo has devised a form, which is included in the admissions pack for new applicants to fill in detailing their SEND history and previous Access Arrangements eligibility.